montge/documents/README.md

 Cross Project Documentation not hosted on the website

+Programmer documentation will be generated for all applications using tools such as Sphinx (http://sphinx-doc.org/) and JSDoc (http://usejsdoc.org/).

 # Project Objective and Method of Delivery

 > The objective of this performance work statement (PWS) is to prototype and demonstrate